Visa began automatically qualifying transactions for CE3.0 using Visa Secure or Visa Data Only across all major regions from October 17, 2025.

 This article explains what Compelling Evidence 3.0 is, how it works, and the benefits for merchants.

-What is Visa Compelling Evidence 3.0 (CE3.0), and why is it important?
+What is Visa Compelling Evidence 3.0 (CE3.0)?

 How does Visa Compelling Evidence 3.0 work for merchants?

-These two historical transactions must meet the following criteria:
+The two historical transactions must meet the following criteria:

-• They must be between 120 and 365 days older than the date of the disputed transaction (the 120 day limit does not apply if the other undisputed transactions were original credit transactions)
+- They must be between 120 and 365 days older than the date of the disputed transaction (the 120-day limit does not apply if the other undisputed transactions were original credit transactions)

-• They must both be undisputed and not have been reported as fraudulent
+- They must both be undisputed and not have been reported as fraudulent

-• At least two data elements (User ID, IP address, shipping address, device ID / fingerprint) must match across all three transactions, and one of these two must be the IP address or device ID or fingerprint
+- At least two data elements (user ID, IP address, shipping address, device ID / fingerprint) must match across all three transactions, and one of these two must be the IP address or device ID or fingerprint

-If validated, the chargeback will be reversed and while your dispute ratio will be affected, your fraud ratio will remain the same.
+If validated, the chargeback will be reversed and, while your dispute ratio will be affected, your fraud ratio will remain the same.

 In order to use CE3.0 to tackle disputes effectively, merchants should remember to:

-• Collect sufficient payment data - including device information and IP addresses
+- Collect sufficient payment data, including device information and IP addresses.

-• Use consistent billing descriptors - the transactions you submit as compelling evidence must match the disputed transaction, so make sure that the first six characters of your billing descriptors are identical for every transaction
+- Use consistent billing descriptors; the transactions you submit as compelling evidence must match the disputed transaction, so make sure that the first six characters of your billing descriptors are identical for every transaction.

 Which disputes are eligible for Visa Compelling Evidence 3.0?

-• The cardholder did not authorize or participate in a card-not-present (CNP) transaction
+- The cardholder did not authorize or participate in a card-not-present (CNP) transaction

-• Or that a fraudulent CNP transaction was completed using an invalid account number or without authorization
+- Or that a fraudulent CNP transaction was completed using an invalid account number or without authorization

 Advantages of Visa CE3.0